andrew-bedford/re-blog/README.md

 dotnet watch run
 ```

+### Example
+An example of a more complete re/blog can be found in the [andrew-bedford.ca](https://github.com/andrew-bedford/re-blog/tree/andrew-bedford.ca) branch ([personal re/blog](https://blog.andrew-bedford.ca/)).
+It has some features that are not yet in the `main` branch, like support for comments/reactions through Giscus and sitemap generation.

 ## Hosting
 Since this is a WebAssembly application that runs entirely on the client-side, it can be hosted pretty much anywhere.
 Note however that for direct links to work, the server's 404 page must point to the blog's `index.html`.
 This is due to the way that Blazor WebAssembly does routing (see [Host and deploy ASP.NET Core Blazor WebAssembly](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-8.0#rewrite-urls-for-correct-routing) for explanation).